STATE OF EDUCATION FUNDING

 student-based, or weighted

-The formula is a hybrid model
+The formula is student-based

 Per-pupil funding is adequate enough for all students to achieve average, national test scores